Is $55K a Good Salary for a Single Person?

 The Takeaway

 While $55,000 a year is lower than the national average salary, it may be enough for a single person to support themselves.
 However, cost of living, financial obligations, personal spending habits, inflation, and other factors can impact how far the money goes.
-To help make the most of your salary, consider strategies like creating a budget and savings plan you can stick to and using financial tools to monitor your spending.
+To help make the most of your salary, consider strategies such as creating a budget and savings plan you can stick to and using financial tools to monitor your spending.

 Take control of your finances with SoFi.
 With our financial insights and credit score monitoring tools, you can view all of your accounts in one convenient dashboard.
 From there, you can see your various balances, spending breakdowns, and credit score.
 Plus you can easily set up budgets and discover valuable financial insights — all at no cost.